 Diagnostic data gives users a voice

-Windows and Windows Server diagnostic data gives every user a voice in the operating system’s development and ongoing improvement.
-It helps us understand how Windows 10 and Windows Server 2016 behaves in the real world, focus on user priorities, and make informed decisions that benefit them.
-For our enterprise customers, representation in the dataset on which we will make future design decisions is a real benefit.
+Diagnostic data gives every user a voice in the operating system’s development and ongoing improvement.
+It helps us understand how Windows 10 and Windows Server behaves in the real world, focus on user priorities, and make informed decisions that benefit both consumer and enterprise customers.
 The following sections offer real examples of these benefits.

-Drive higher app and driver quality
+Improve app and driver quality

 Our ability to collect diagnostic data that drives improvements to Windows and Windows Server helps raise the bar for app and device driver quality.
-Diagnostic data helps us to quickly identify and fix critical reliability and security issues with apps and device drivers on given configurations.
+Diagnostic data helps us to quickly identify and fix critical reliability and security issues with apps and device drivers used on Windows.
 For example, we can identify an app that hangs on devices using a specific version of a video driver, allowing us to work with the app and device driver vendor to quickly fix the issue.
 The result is less downtime and reduced costs and increased productivity associated with troubleshooting these issues.

 Improve end-user productivity